 - Optional: ¾ cup fresh raspberries or blackberries or blueberries or dried apricots (no sugar added and must be sour/ Trader Joe’s has great quality or nothing)

-- Healthy sugar free confectioner’s sugar such as Swerve
+- Healthy sugar free confectioner’s sugar such as Swerve or Lakanto

 - Fresh raspberries to serve on the side